FLAIR-THU/CreamFL/README.md

 ### Configuration

 * flags: the same as local version.
 * fed_config: setup server and client options.
-Takes precedence over flags.

 ### Run